Real-hackbard/Advanced-mp3-Tag/README.md

 </br>

 # Technical structure of ID3v1
+The ID3v1 standard was developed by Eric Kemp in 1996.
+It solved the problem that MP3 files could not originally store native metadata.
+Its structure is based on a fixed 128-byte block at the end of the file, which held basic information such as title, artist, album, year, genre (as an 8-bit number), and a short comment.

-The 128-byte block is strictly divided into fixed sections:
+### The 128-byte block is strictly divided into fixed sections:

 * ```Header (3 bytes)```: Defined by the character string TAG.
 * ```Title (30 bytes)```: Title of the song.